 NPWT aids healing by improving the rate of angiogenesis, endothelial proliferation, capillary blood flow, basement membrane integrity, and decreasing edema and bacterial burden within the wound.

-VIDEO The Effectiveness of Negative Pressure Wound Therapy
+The Effectiveness of Negative Pressure Wound Therapy

 A recent review was performed to assess the clinical effectiveness of NPWT.
 The review assessed the effectiveness of 17 studies using a specially constructed instrument.